Register to Play

 In 2010, Massachusetts passed Senate Bill 2496, commonly known as the "Concussion Law", designed to require schools, parents, and athletes to be educated and have procedures in place regarding concussion reporting.
 Understanding head injuries is still an inexact science; the CDC describes a concussion as a "traumatic brain injury that comes from a blow to the head."
 Most concussions occur without a loss of consciousness and simply are not as plainly obvious as a bad broken bone or sprain.
 Eliminating concussions is next to impossible; in contact sports, injuries of all sorts are inevitable.
 That makes recognizing head injuries, treating them, and ensuring an athlete is fully healed before he or she returns to the field is absolutely critical.
 This law requires parents and athletes to receive information about concussions.
 Malden Catholic's Concussion Protocol is outlined below:

-The following three forms must be completed and up-to-date in students' medical files in the school nurses' office before students can participate in athletics:
+The following forms must be completed and up-to-date in students' medical files in the school nurses' office before students can participate in athletics:

 Any athlete who exhibits signs, symptoms, or behavior consistent with a concussion (such as loss of consciousness, nausea, headache, dizziness, confusion, or balance problems) shall be immediately removed from the contest and shall not return to play until cleared by an appropriate health-care professional.

 When an athlete is cleared to return to play by a physician with documentation after they have sustained a concussion, a gradual return to play plan will be administered by the Athletic Trainer to monitor the athlete and insure they are symptom free during sports specific activities, before allowing them to participate in live athletic participation.
 Any prior concussion history for an athlete before attending Malden Catholic High School should be noted in the mandatory Pre-Participation Head Injury Concussion Reporting Form that is due before each sports season for record keeping purposes.